kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 ### Let's analyze the code in depth.

+## Threading Structure:

+### Threads:
+streaming_thread: Streams data from the Emotiv device.
+preprocessing_thread: Processes data and extracts features.
+save_data_continuously: Saves data in the background.
+Shared Resources:
+data_queue: Shared between streaming_thread and preprocessing_thread.
+feature_queue: Shared between preprocessing_thread and visualizers.
+stop_saving_thread and stop_main_loop: Used to signal threads to stop.
+Signal Handling:

+The signal_handler function is invoked when Ctrl+C is detected.
+It sets the stop_saving_thread and stop_main_loop events, disconnects the Emotiv device, and saves any remaining data.
+Issue:

+Threads may be blocked (e.g., waiting for data in data_queue) or performing long-running tasks (e.g., feature extraction), preventing them from checking the stop_main_loop event promptly.
+The Ctrl+C signal is not interrupting these threads effectively.

 ## File Structure and Descriptions

 Here's a breakdown of the purpose of each file in the project: